 - The Chair of the Board shall be an ex officio member of each of the Standing Committees, in addition to the enumerated Trustees.

-- The Executive Committee to consist of the Commissioner; the President & CEO; at least one (1) additional Ex Officio or appointed Trustee; the Vice Chair, Secretary & General Counsel, and Treasurer of the Central Park Conservancy's Board; and not less than one (1) and not more than fifteen (15) General Trustees, including the chairs of all the Standing Committees;
+- The Executive Committee shall consist of the Commissioner; the President & CEO; at least one (1) additional Ex Officio or one (1) Mayoral Appointed Trustee; the Vice Chair, Secretary & General Counsel, and Treasurer of the Central Park Conservancy's Board; and not less than one (1) and not more than fifteen (15) General Trustees, including the chairs of all the Standing Committees;

 - The Audit Committee shall consist of the Treasurer and the Board Chair, serving as ex officio members, and a minimum of not less than three (3) additional General Trustees; provided that (x) all members of the Audit Committee, including any ex officio members, shall be ”independent trustees” (as defined in the Bylaws), and (y) at least one (1) member of the Audit Committee will be a "financial expert" as defined in the Committee Charter;

-- The Nominating and Governance Committee to consist of the President & CEO, serving as an ex officio member, and not less than three (3) General Trustees;
+- The Nominating and Governance Committee shall consist of the President & CEO, serving as an ex officio member, and not less than three (3) General Trustees;

-- The Development Strategy Committee to consist of the President & CEO, serving as an ex officio member, not less than three (3) General Trustees; and the chairs of any existing Campaign sub-Committees;
+- The Development Strategy Committee shall consist of the President & CEO, serving as an ex officio member, not less than three (3) General Trustees; and the chairs of any existing Campaign sub-Committees;

-- The Compensation and Management Development Committee to consist of not less than three (3) General Trustees, each of whom shall be an "independent trustee"; and
+- The Compensation and Management Development Committee shall consist of not less than three (3) General Trustees, each of whom shall be an ”independent trustee”; and

-- The Operations & Construction Committee to consist of the President & CEO serving as an ex officio member, not less than one (1) additional Ex Officio Trustee or one (1) Appointed Trustee; and not less than three (3) General Trustees.
+- The Operations & Construction Committee shall consist of the President & CEO, serving as an ex officio member, not less than one (1) additional Ex Officio Trustee or one (1) Mayoral Appointed Trustee; and not less than three (3) General Trustees.

-The Bylaws do not limit participation of non-Trustees on Ad Hoc Committees; therefore Committees may include non-Trustees, as is deemed necessary to expand expertise or Board diversity, familiarize new donors or potential Board members, or include new stakeholders in the Central Park Conservancy's work.
+The Bylaws do not limit participation of non-Trustees on certain / ad hoc Committees; therefore such Committees may include non-Trustees as is deemed necessary to expand expertise or Board diversity, engage new donors and / or potential Board members, and / or include new stakeholders in the Central Park Conservancy's work.

 The Nominating and Governance Committee reviews individuals proposed to the Board as candidates for membership, and makes recommendations to the full Board, in addition to reviewing the Board's composition and performance on an annual basis.
-The Nominating and Governance Committee takes into account the Board's overall composition in relation to the organization's short and long term goals and needs, and considers the presence of appropriate combination of professional experience, skills, knowledge, perspectives, and backgrounds on the Board as a whole.
-The number of Trustees varies depending on resignations, retirement, or removals, as well as the availability of appropriate qualified candidates.
-Vacancies of General Trustees are filled by a majority vote of the remaining General, Ex Officio, and Appointed Trustees.
+The Nominating and Governance Committee takes into account the Board's overall composition in relation to the organization's short and long term goals and needs, and considers the presence of an appropriate combination of professional experience, skills, knowledge, perspectives, and backgrounds on the Board as a whole.
+The number of Trustees varies depending on resignations, retirement, or removals, as well as the availability of appropriately qualified candidates.
+Vacancies of General Trustees and Board Appointed Community Trustees are filled by a majority vote of the remaining General, Ex Officio, Board Appointed Community Trustees and Mayoral Appointed Trustees.
 The Chairman appoints the Chairs for all Committees.

 6. Executive Compensation and Evaluation